wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-8!

+-   !begin-bullet!
--   The evaluation time of aesthetics can now be controlled to a finer degree. `after_stat()` supersedes the use of `stat()` and `..var..`-notation, and is joined by `after_scale()` to allow for mapping to scaled aesthetic values.
+    The evaluation time of aesthetics can now be controlled to a finer degree. `after_stat()` supersedes the use of `stat()` and `..var..`-notation, and is joined by `after_scale()` to allow for mapping to scaled aesthetic values.
 Remapping of the same aesthetic